bradbunce/ld-hands-on-learning-weather-websocket-lambda/README.md

    });
    ```

-   The logger evaluates the `lambda-console-logging` flag before each log operation:
+   The logger evaluates the flag specified by LD_LOG_LEVEL_FLAG_KEY before each log operation:
    ```javascript
    async getCurrentLogLevel() {
      if (!this.ldClient) return LogLevel.ERROR;